 What to Do If Your Phone Interviewer Doesn't Call

 The reason for missing your call can be something as simple as a miscommunication or an inadvertent time mix-up on the part of your interviewer.
-So, if your interviewer doesn’t call, or isn’t available when you call for your scheduled interview, here’s what to do:
+So, if your interviewer doesn’t call or isn’t available when you call for your scheduled interview, here’s what to do:

-Double-check the number to make sure you dialed it correctly.
+- Double-check the number to make sure you dialed it correctly.
 If you called the right number and no one answered, the blame’s not on you if you can’t get in touch.
 If you didn't call the correct number, don't panic.
 Start over and try again.
 If you're a few minutes late, apologize for the delay.

-If possible, leave a message when they don't answer.
+- If possible, leave a message when they don't answer.
 State your name, the reason you’re calling (for the interview) and the current time, as well as your contact information and how long you’ll be available to wait for the interviewer to get back to you.

-Shoot them an email, too.
+- Shoot them an email, too.
 You might say something like:

 I am just emailing you in regard to our phone interview scheduled for today at _____ o’ clock.

 I called you twice but wasn’t able to get in touch.
-I will be available for another 30 minutes, and hope to hear from you by then.
-If not, I am happy to re-schedule at your convenience.
+I will be available for another 30 minutes and hope to hear from you by then.
+If not, I am happy to reschedule at your convenience.
 Thanks again for the opportunity to interview.

 How Long Should You Wait for a Call Back?

-Your time is valuable, so, you shouldn’t feel obligated to sit by the phone and wait all day for a call back.
+Your time is valuable, so, you shouldn’t feel obligated to sit by the phone and wait all day for a callback.
 Wait at least 15 minutes before giving up, but you shouldn’t feel the need to stick around for more than half an hour.

-Be patient and polite when deciding to reschedule.
+- Be patient and polite when deciding to reschedule.
 Although it’s annoying to have to reschedule an interview, something may have come up that was outside your interviewer’s control.
-Even if it was truly his or her fault, which you don’t have any way of knowing, and it’s still important to be kind and respectful when re-scheduling.
+Even if it was truly his or her fault, which you don’t have any way of knowing, it’s still important to be kind and respectful when rescheduling.
 If you’re irritated, don’t show it.
 Instead, be as flexible as possible when figuring out a new time to talk.

-It’s also a good idea to send your interviewer a brief confirmation e-mail one or two hours before your scheduled appointment.
+- It’s also a good idea to send your interviewer a brief confirmation e-mail one or two hours before your scheduled appointment.
 You might write something like:

-What happens if you decide to reschedule, and they don’t answer all over again?
+- What happens if you decide to reschedule, and they don’t answer all over again?
 Unfortunately, this can happen on occasion, and it can be an extremely frustrating situation.
 As a solution, see if your interviewer will agree to call you so it’s on them to get in touch.

 What to Do If You Miss the Call

-Of course, there’s another scenario in which you could fail to connect with the interviewer, and that’s missing the call on your end.
+There’s another scenario in which you could fail to connect with the interviewer, and that’s missing the call on your end.
 When that happens, your first instinct might be to panic; don’t.
 Take a deep breath, get yourself together, and rectify the situation by doing the following:

-4. Remove any obstacles that might prevent you from making the most of the second chance.
+- Remove any obstacles that might prevent you from making the most of the second chance.
 For example, if your call dropped, make sure you’re in an area that has better reception, or use a landline if you have access to one.
 If traffic held you up, plan your next conversation for a time when you’ll definitely be at your desk.

-5. Most importantly, don’t beat yourself up.
+- Most importantly, don’t beat yourself up.
 A lot of things can go wrong when two people try to connect for a phone interview.
 Technology might fail you, or meetings could run late.
 Most people understand that life is full of speed bumps and will give a conscientious and responsible candidate another chance.